Shantanu-stack/Currency-Exchange-SprinbootExample/README.md

 ## 🌐 API Used

-We use the [ExchangeRate-API](https://www.exchangerate-api.com/) to fetch real-time currency exchange rates.
+ Used the [ExchangeRate-API](https://www.exchangerate-api.com/) to fetch real-time currency exchange rates.

-Example URL:
+Screenshot of project: